Teaching Related Policies

 Textbook Adoption Policy

 Please place course materials orders as soon as possible in preparation for the next semester.
 Federal law requires that UIC gather and communicate textbook information to students in the schedule of classes.
 Specifically, in August 2008, the Higher Education Act was reauthorized with the passage of the Higher Education Opportunity Act (HEOA).
 With the law’s passage, universities must make textbook information readily available to students via the online schedule of classes.
-To comply with the Higher Education Opportunity Act, the Office of the Registrar has made textbooks and required materials available for students in the online Schedule of Classes via my.UIC.edu and as a listing on the web.
+To comply with the Higher Education Opportunity Act, the Office of the Registrar has made textbooks and required materials available for students in the online Schedule of Classes via my.UIC.edu.

 Mid-Semester Grading Policy

 To help assure that freshman students understand how they are doing in their various courses we have asked faculty teaching in the 000- and 100–level courses to provide a mid-semester grade to their students.
 If you are teaching such a course, you will receive an email from the Registrar instructing how mid-term grades can be entered into the Banner faculty self-service system (my.UIC.edu).
 An added benefit of entering mid-term grades into Banner is that advisers and other support units can also access the information and make positive interventions.
 Mid-Semester Grading Policy.

 Teaching Evaluation Policy